EmicoEcommerce/Magento2TweakwiseExport-archived/README.md

 ## Export Settings
+- Store Level Export: Generate 1 file for all (eneabled) stores, or seperate feeds per store
 - Enabled: If products of that store should be exported to tweakwise, note that if this is false for some store then navigation and search should also be disabled for that store.
 - Schedule: Cron schedule for generating the feed.
 We strongly encourage you to register the export task on the server crontab instead of using the Magento cron.
 - Schedule export: Generate the feed on the next cron run.